 As you know, I’ve spent two decades working in the field of knowledge transfer and run a consulting company that focuses on solving talent management problems through knowledge transfer.
 It is only in the last few years, however, that I’ve developed a point of view at the knowledge transfer strategy level.
 It started with my last book and has continued with a spate of global projects where we’ve tested and honed this thinking.
 We have learned that to roll out our work to an enterprise, the client organizations have to consider the broader implications of the effort, including ensuring alignment at the exec level and assessing and overcoming roadblocks.
 It doesn’t matter how simple and useful our framework is—if the organization isn’t prepared for success, we’re going to have an uphill battle.

 The field of knowledge transfer relates to such common business subjects as operations management, communication, risk management, knowledge management, human capital, succession planning, and employee retention—just to name a few.
-And yet it is none of these.
+And yet it is none of these on its own.

-Through this guide, we’re going to explore all of the ways that companies all over the world are working to make this process easier and more efficient.
-We’re going to pass on timely news of new developments and congregate top voices in the field.
+Through this guide and our website, we explore all of the ways that companies all over the world are working to make this process easier and more efficient.
+We pass on timely news of new developments and congregate top voices in the field.
 The goal is to make your business world a better place by unpacking what it takes to develop a “culture of knowledge transfer”—where experts teach and their co-workers learn, and birds are singing, flowers are blooming, and everybody is having a good hair day.
 Seriously, I don’t think this is too utopian.
 We’ve come a long way already and this is a worthy goal.
 I’m looking forward to it and hope you’ll come along for the ride.

 Since every company deals with knowledge transfer issues at some point, many business leaders that we meet are looking at a variety of options for solving the problem.
 I thought I’d write up some notes to help all of you do a better job of being the “customer” for a knowledge transfer solution.
 Whether you are building a solution in-house or buying a solution from an outside source, you may want to consider the importance of these knowledge transfer program attributes in making your decision.
 Every organization won’t need to include everything on this list but you should decide what you need early on, so you are clearer about your requirements.